-Collection development is coordinated college-wide by the Library Director.
+Collection development is coordinated college-wide by the Dean of Library Services.
 The members of the professional library staff work cooperatively in recommending and selecting materials for purchase.
 Standard reviewing journals such as Library Journal and Choice, reviewing recommendations from publishers, and other professional book suppliers are utilized in print and online formats by library staff providing library services, who are directed to select appropriate materials, especially in areas of collection weakness or heavy usage.

 Full-time and part-time faculty are encouraged to recommend materials in their academic disciplines.
 Notices are sent to faculty via e-mail, written memos, and by telephone requesting faculty suggestions.
 Suggestions are also taken during the annual faculty evaluation of the collection.
 An online Acquisitions Request form is provided to facilitate faculty participation.
 All suggested titles are reviewed and evaluated by the professional library staff.
-The Director of Library and Media Services has final authority in the selection of materials.
+The Dean of Library Services has final authority in the selection of materials.

 - Relevance to the curriculum and appropriateness to the user

 - Timeliness and lasting value of material

 - Reputation of the author, issuing body, and/or publisher

 - Presentation: style, clarity, reading level

 - Aesthetic considerations: literary, artistic, or social value; appeal to the imagination, senses, or intellect